So with lockdown now lifted (a while ago now, but these things take a while you know!), I

 busied myself about getting my MOT sorted, you know...general

-terrified to say anything, with scissors in hand, she was clearly in a position of power.
+terrified to say anything, with scissors in hand, she was clearly in the position of power.

 The pedicure pushed me and the pedicurist over the edge.
-My claws had grown their own claws and you could easily repurpose my feet as sandpaper! that would have been less painful than the abuse I took from that pedicurist shouting things in Vietnamese which from her intonations I could tell it was definitely something kind and not at all about my bunions! though there is no Vietnamese word for Hobbit and I definitely think she said muttered Hobbit under her breath!
+My claws had grown their own claws and you could have easily repurposed my feet as sandpaper! that would have been less painful than the abuse I took from that pedicurist shouting shit in Vietnamese which from her voice intonations I could tell it was definitely something nice and not at all about my bunions! though there is probably no Vietnamese word for Hobbit and I definitely think she muttered Hobbit under her breath!

 After a few days of abuse and